Queen Elizabeth National Park – Nature’s Grand Symphony

 Mweya Safari Lodge

-The lodge is located on the Mweya Peninsula and features 16 Classic Guest Rooms, 28 Deluxe Guest Rooms, 2 Wheelchair Friendly Guest Rooms (Included Classic rooms), 2 Suites, 2 Safari Tents, 2 Family Cottages, the Queen’s Cottage, the Presidential Cottage, Queen’s Pavilion Conference Facilities.
+The lodge is located on the Mweya Peninsula and features 16 Classic Guest Rooms, 28 Deluxe Guest Rooms, 2 Wheelchair Friendly Guest Rooms (including Classic rooms), 2 Suites, 2 Safari Tents, 2 Family Cottages, the Queen’s Cottage, the Presidential Cottage, and Queen’s Pavilion Conference Facilities.

 Other facilities include Marasa Africa Spa, Fitness Centre, Poolside deck overlooking the Kazinga Channel, Gift Boutique Store, Business Centre, Kazinga Restaurant, and Terrace.

-Furthermore, there is the Tembo Bar, Poolside deck overlooking the Kazinga Channel, and Bush Dining in Queen Elizabeth National Park.
+Furthermore, there is the Tembo Bar, the Poolside deck overlooking the Kazinga Channel, and the Bush Dining in Queen Elizabeth National Park.

 Buffalo Safari Lodge